 Applications received after the enrollment deadline for the desired enrollment period will be processed for the next enrollment period.
-Selected academic programs only admit once a year, refer to the department's section of the catalog.
+Selected academic programs only admit once a year.
+Please refer to the department's section of the catalog, or the departmental website.